Directors

 Imogen is founder and co-ordinator of the Trees on the Land project - a cross-border initiative working to establish young native trees across the 32 counties of the Republic of Ireland and Northern Ireland.
 She works with tree cover and woodland establishment and management projects across Ireland, Northern Ireland, and parts of England and Wales.
 Her main interests lie in the restoration and re-establishment of old and lost tree cover infrastructure on farms and in the wider landscape and she has a special interest in Agroforestry of all kinds, particularly in wood pasture.

-Gavin Lynch, a farmer from Hell's Kettle in west Wicklow, Ireland, stands out in the agricultural landscape.
-While his family's farm primarily focuses on conventional dairy farming, Gavin has taken a unique path by cultivating a sizable hazelnut enterprise.
+Gavin Lynch, a farmer from Donard, Co.
+Wicklow, stands out in the agricultural landscape.
+While his family's farm primarily focuses on organic dairy farming, Gavin has taken a unique path by cultivating a sizable hazelnut enterprise.
 Amidst the routine of dairy operations, Gavin tends to 1,500 hazel trees.
 His farming journey began with a degree in agricultural science in Essex.
 Returning to Donard, he combined traditional organic dairy farming with the experimental hazelnut orchard.
-Gavin's commitment to permaculture and organic practices sets him apart in Ireland's farming community.

 Manager